-Series A Convertible Preferred Stock - In connection with the closing on April 12, 2017 of the public offering on April 10, 2017, the Company filed the Certificate of Designation of Preferences, Rights and Limitations of the Series A Preferred Stock (the "Certificate of Designation") with the Secretary of State of the State of Delaware.
+Series A Convertible Preferred Stock - In connection with the closing on April 12, 2017 of the public offering, the Company filed the Certificate of Designation of Preferences, Rights and Limitations of the Series A Preferred Stock (the "Certificate of Designation") with the Secretary of State of the State of Delaware.
 The Certificate of Designation describes the rights, preferences and privileges of the shares of Series A Preferred Stock.
 With certain exceptions, the shares of Series A Preferred Stock rank on par with the shares of the Common Stock, in each case, as to dividend rights and distributions of assets upon liquidation, dissolution or winding up of the Company.

-Upon its issuance, the Series A Preferred Stock was not considered a liability and the Series A Preferred Stock was recorded in permanent equity on the Company's balance sheet.
+Upon its issuance, the Series A Preferred Stock was not considered a liability or temporary equity and as such the Series A Preferred Stock was recorded in permanent equity on the Company's balance sheet.

-The Company determined that contingent liquidated damages feature embedded in the Series A Preferred Stock meets the criteria of a derivative that requires bifurcation from the Series A Preferred Stock.
-This derivative had an immaterial value as of June 30, 2017.
+The Company determined that the contingent liquidated damages feature embedded in the Series A Preferred Stock meets the criteria of a derivative that requires bifurcation from the Series A Preferred Stock.
+This derivative had an immaterial value as of September 30, 2017.

-During the six months ended June 30, 2017, 7,850 shares of the Company's Series A Preferred Stock were converted into 1,570,000 shares of common stock of the Company.
-As of June 30, 2017, there was 5,500 shares of Series A Preferred Stock issued and outstanding.
+During the nine months ended September 30, 2017, 7,850 shares of the Company's Series A Preferred Stock were converted into 1,570,000 shares of common stock of the Company.
+As of September 30, 2017, there were 5,500 shares of Series A Preferred Stock issued and outstanding.

-Beneficial Conversion Feature Series A Preferred Stock (deemed dividend) - Each share of Series A Preferred Stock is convertible into shares of common stock, at any time, at the option of the holder at a conversion price of \$5.00 per share.
+Beneficial Conversion Feature Series A Preferred Stock (deemed dividend) - Each share of Series A Preferred Stock is convertible into 200 shares of common stock, at any time, at the option of the holder.
 The net proceeds to the Company of \$18.6 million were allocated to the common stock, Preferred A Stock and warrants (see below) based on a relative fair value basis.
 This resulted in \$10.1 million being allocated to the Preferred A Stock and reflected on an effective conversion price of \$3.80 per share.
 On April 12, 2017, the date of issuance of the Series A Preferred Stock, the publicly traded common stock price was \$5.28 per share.

 Based on the guidance in ASC 470-20-20, the Company determined that a beneficial conversion feature exists, as the effective conversion price for the shares of Series A Preferred Stock at issuance was less than the fair value of the common stock into which the shares of Series A Preferred Stock are convertible.
-A beneficial conversion feature calculated based on the intrinsic value as of the date of issuance for the Series A Preferred Stock was approximately \$4.0 million.
+The beneficial conversion feature calculated based on the intrinsic value as of the date of issuance was approximately \$4.0 million.
 This amount was then accreted as a deemed dividend, which is a non-cash transaction.
-As the conversion rights were 100% effective at the time of issuance the deemed dividend was immediately charged to accumulated deficit.
+As the conversion rights were 100% effective at the time of issuance, the deemed dividend was immediately charged to accumulated deficit.